-Audit services are provided without charge to the NLC.
+Audit services by the Auditor General of Canada are provided without charge to the NLC.
 No amount has been recognized in these financial statements in respect to the services provided.

 (o) Financial Instruments

 The NLC has elected the following Balance Sheet classifications with respect to its financial assets and financial liabilities: